 Jessup’s project management certification program delivers practical training and specialized preparation for the Certified Associate in Project Management (CAPM) and Project Management Professional (PMP®) exams.
-Students in Jessup’s project management certification program learn project management, project quality, risk, cost/budgeting, and innovation skills.
+Students in Jessup’s project management certificate program learn project management, project quality, risk, cost/budgeting, and innovation skills.
 They build an ePortfolio of 20 industry specific project management templates that can be shared with prospective employers.
-Once they receive the certification, they’re fully trained and prepared for careers in the medical, government, and business fields.
+Once they receive the certificate, they’re better trained and prepared for careers managing the workflows, deadlines, and decisions in medical, government, and business fields.

 ABOUT THE PROGRAM